SanDiegoCountySheriff/Cal-RIPA/README.md

 # Cal-RIPA

-## By CSSA & Insight Digital Inovation
+## By CSSA & Insight Digital Innovation

 The CSSA RIPA Azure Marketplace offering is a cost effective, turnkey option for close to 700 law enforcement agencies in the State of California to effectively and transparently comply with the California Racial and Identity Profiling Act of 2015 (RIPA).